 Setting Treatment Goals

-At most agencies will set your treatment goals with your mental health provider during your initial intake session.
+Most agencies will set your treatment goals with your mental health provider during your initial intake session.
 Your treatment goals will include whether you would like to participate in individual, family, or group therapy or whether you would like to choose more than one of these options.

-Additionally, your therapy goals will be specific for your needs.
+Additionally, your therapy goals will be specific to your needs.
 For example, if you are experiencing anxiety, then your treatment goals will be set to reflect your particular needs.
 Your treatment goals will focus on finding ways to help you decrease your experience of your anxiety and help you increase your coping skills for dealing with your anxiety when it occurs.
 All goals are established to meet each individual’s particular needs.

 By the end of your initial intake session with your counselor or psychologist, you will have your treatment goals established and plan for whether you will be participating in individual, family, or group sessions or whether you will be participating in psychological testing.
 Then, at the end of your initial intake session, you will schedule additional sessions to return to see your mental health provider.
 Therapy sessions are often scheduled weekly or every-other-week at first and then lessen as improvements are made.
 However, scheduling always works with each client’s particular needs.